sebcoda/ntnx-escape-game/Ideas.md

 - Create a new VM with user / OK
 - Check with prod user it is not viewable / OK
 - Move the VM on another node / OK
-- Create a category #OK
+- Create a category OK
 - Securize the VM
-	- Encryption #OK
+	- Encryption OK
-	- Microseg
+	- Microseg OK
-	- Replication
+	- Replication OK
-- Create approval rule to prevent deletion of RP
+- Create approval rule to prevent deletion of RP OK
 - VM has been deleted, restore VM from recovery point

 ## Operational help